Seiya Suzuki Player Props: Cubs vs. Athletics

 Athletics Pitching Rankings (2022)

-- The pitching staff for the Athletics had a collective 7.6 K/9 last season, which ranked 25th in the league.
+- The Athletics pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.

-- The Athletics' 4.53 team ERA ranked 24th across all MLB pitching staffs.
+- The Athletics had the 24th-ranked team ERA across all league pitching staffs (4.53).

-- Athletics pitchers combined to surrender 195 total home runs at a rate of 1.2 per game (fourth-most in baseball).
+- Athletics pitchers combined to give up 195 total home runs at a clip of 1.2 per game (fourth-most in the league).

-- The Athletics will send Muller (0-0) to the mound for his fourth start of the season.
-He is 0-0 with a 5.52 ERA and 11 strikeouts through 14 2/3 innings pitched.
+- Waldichuk (0-2 with a 10.20 ERA and 11 strikeouts in 15 2/3 innings pitched) makes the start for the Athletics, his fourth of the season.

-- In his last outing on Tuesday against the Baltimore Orioles, the lefty threw four innings, allowing six earned runs while surrendering seven hits.
+- The left-hander's most recent appearance was on Wednesday against the Baltimore Orioles, when he threw 6 1/3 innings, surrendering three earned runs while giving up five hits.

-- The 25-year-old has amassed an ERA of 5.52, with 6.7 strikeouts per nine innings, in three games this season.
-Opponents are batting .263 against him.
+- The 25-year-old has put up an ERA of 10.20, with 6.6 strikeouts per nine innings, in three games this season.
+Opponents have a .344 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.